tam94131/project-00/README.md

 ## Technologies Used

-*A lot of interesting and useful technologies were deployed:*
+*A lot of interesting and useful technologies were deployed.*
+These include:
   *JavaScript
   *JQuery
   *Google Fonts